Safeguarding Senior Health: The Necessity of Regular Medical Screenings

 Senior Vaccines

-The older we get, the more our immune systems weaken, putting seniors at higher risk for illnesses like pneumonia and the flu.
+The body’s immune system weakens with age, making seniors more vulnerable to illnesses such as pneumonia and the flu.
 The CDC recommends the following vaccines for those 65 and over.

 • Covid